United Arab Emirates Global Business Entities Guide United Arab Emirates Limited Liability Company - LLC (Onshore/Mainland)

 Is the entity permitted to determine its own financial year?

-An LLC has such financial year as may be determined in its Articles of Association, provided that the first financial year of the company must not exceed 18-months or be less than six (6) months, calculated from the date of registration of the company in the Commercial Register with the competent authority.
+Yes, An LLC may adopt such financial year as determined in its MOA, provided that the first financial year of the company must not exceed 18 months or be less than 6 months, calculated from the date of registration of the LLC in the Commercial Register with the DED.
+Each subsequent financial year must consist of 12 month period commencing immediately after the end of the preceding financial year.

 Is the entity subject to any statutory (external) auditor obligations?